 Food and drink

-As part of the course you will be given a log on and password for the college's computer system.
+As part of the course, you will be given a log on and password for the college's computer system.
 This will allow you to access a wide range of on-line resources on the college's E-Study virtual learning environment and to use Microsoft Teams for online classes when appropriate to your course.

 Study, Assessment and Qualifications

-April to June - Speaking and Listening skills exam.
+September to January – ESOL Speaking and Listening skills